khaiizha/keepinventory/README.md

 Note that you need both .keep and .vip/.vvip/.arch if you want them to drop items based on certain percentage.
 Use .keep if you want them to save all their items

+Editted some code for custom use.
+Sorry if I'm not using the config files for that.